Iraq–Lebanon relations

-The following refers to international bilateral relations between Iraq and Lebanon.
+Lebanon-Iraq relations are the relations between the nations of Lebanon and Iraq.
+The relationship goes back to ancient times.
+The ancient Phoenicians who came from Lebanon, the Syrian Coast and Northern Palestine traded Tyrian purple, Cedar trees, Glass,Metals, Spices and perfumes with Ancient Iraq.
+Ancient Babylonia besieged the ancient Lebanese-Phoenician city of Tyre for 13 years.

 Historical relations

 Iraqi–Lebanese relations have been close throughout history, both politically and culturally.
 Iraq and Lebanon have maintained diplomatic relations since 1943.
 Both countries refused to recognize Israel and recognized the State of Palestine.

-Iraq, under the regime of Saddam Hussein, the leader of the Ba'ath Party, had strong relations with Bachir, and Amine Gemayel.
+Iraq, under the Ba'ath regime of Saddam Hussein, had strong relations with the Lebanese forces, Keateb and Michael Aoun during the war of Liberation.

 Lebanon's prime minister traveled to Baghdad in August 2008, which was the only third such visit by a top Arab leader since the U.S.-led invasion in 2003.
 Fuad Saniora called his one-day trip an opportunity to renew contact after more than a decade of chilly relations between Beirut and Baghdad.
 At a news conference alongside Saniora, Iraqi Prime Minister Nouri al-Maliki said the two countries would sign several agreements soon, including one on Iraq exporting oil to Lebanon.

 Lebanon's majority leader, Saad Hariri visited Iraq in July 2008, followed by Jordan's King Abdullah II, the first Arab head of state to fly to Baghdad since the 2003 war.

 Relations between Lebanon and Iraq soured in the mid-1990s after Iraqi agents killed a dissident in Beirut.
 But the two maintained embassies in each other's capitals even after the 2003 U.S.-led invasion of Iraq.